svankik/acrira/wp-content/plugins/wp-members/readme.txt

 == Upgrade Notice ==

 WP-Members 3.2.0 is a major update.
 See changelog for important details.
 Minimum WP version is 4.0.
-WP-Members 3.2.6 is a security release with some additional updates.
+WP-Members 3.2.9 is a fix release.
 See changelog for details.

 == Screenshots ==